All Episodes

 But his assistant, his lady friend, she hasn't come down with it yet, and she was as close to those animals as he was.

-And one other thing about the rabbits too, because I'm from Australia, the island was only about 50 kilometers off of the coast of South Australia, where the CIRSO, which is a government laboratory, Department were working on this rabbit virus.
+The island was only about 50 kilometers off of the coast of South Australia where the CIRSO, which is a government laboratory department, were working on this rabbit virus.

 And so it got unleashed onto the mainland.

-And mind you, they had been using myxomatosis for a long time, but the rabbits had become
+And mind you, they had been using myxomatosis for a long time, but the rabbits had become immune to it.

-And there were actually not hundreds of thousands, I'm talking millions and millions of rabbits
+I'm talking millions and millions of rabbits.

-There's no question about it, but if it can make it to 50 miles, then I speculated a mosquito can get on an airplane and make it here.
+But if it can make it to 50 miles, then I speculated a mosquito can get on an airplane and make it here.

-were to die, somebody might say, who cares?
+Now, if all the rabbits here in the U.S. were to die, somebody might say, who cares?

-Also, I haven't heard that part yet.
+I haven't heard that part yet.

-Yeah, well I don't know but there were people up there and the health authorities and everything in Queensland, I know for sure because it was a big news item for several weeks, really did some heavy duty stuff.
+Yeah, well, I don't know, but there were people up there and the health authorities and everything in Queensland, I know for sure because it was a big news item for several weeks, really did some heavy-duty stuff.

 It is frightening, and it's like Mother Nature is bad enough by herself.

-Well, we've got a lab.
+Well, we got a lab.

-I mean, if you look at what we were doing 40 years ago, the kind of experiments, if you simply come forward to today and imagine the kind of experiments going on genetically...
 Well, keep in mind that we allow people to patent these genetic designs, which is more of an incentive to experiment.

 Hold it right there.